FREQUENTLY ASKED QUESTIONS

 What are your rates?

 Answer: You can find current pricing information on our rates page.
 Prices vary according to the time of year when you visit us.
-The High Season is March through October, when we require a minimum 2-Night Stay on Lodge stays no minimum on RV sites.
-Demand for accommodations slows down between November and February, when you can save some money compared to busier times of year.
+The High Season is March through October when we require a minimum 2-Night Stay on Lodge stays no minimum on RV sites.
+Demand for accommodations slows down between November and February when you can save some money compared to busier times of the year.
 We also have higher rates per night during holiday periods for Memorial Day, 4th of July, and Labor Day.

 What time can we check in?

 Check-in time for the Lodge, Duplex Cabin and Lake House is 4 pm onwards.
 Check-out time is 11 am.
-The Check-In time for the RV Campground is 11 am with Check-out time of 12 noon.
+The Check-In time for the RV campground is 12 am noon with Check-Out time at 11 am.
 Day Use/late check-out is subject to availability at a charge percentage of the daily rate.

 Are dogs allowed?

 Answer: Yes, with a $75 pet fee per stay in the Lodge, Duplex Cabin and Lake House.
 Pets are allowed in the RV Park at no charge.
 Now you don’t have to leave a member of your family behind when you stay on the water.
 Just be sure to let us know when booking your room so we can make sure your pet also has a good experience once you arrive.